la2050/archive/_projects/2016/community-circle-space-initiative-creating-a-place-and-sharing-a-process-for-authentic-connection.md

   during the year, and at end of one year.
 We will also gather quantitative and qualitative feedback from participants after community circles, as well as from the community at large and from grass roots and city leaders.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
-  members","Publicity/awareness","Infrastructure (building/space/vehicles
+  - Infrastructure (building/space/vehicles etc.)
-  etc.)","Education/training ","Community outreach ","Network/relationship
-  support"]
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 project_description: >-
   Collaborating with the local YMCA, community leaders and residents, artists and builders, we will design and build a public circle meeting space and train